Exoplanet mission timeline

 But discovering an exoplanet is just the beginning: dedicated telescopes are needed to follow up on this ever-growing catalogue to understand their properties, to get closer to knowing if another Earth-like planet exists, and better understanding what conditions are needed for planet formation and the emergence of life.

-ESA is launching three dedicated exoplanet satellites in the next decade, each tackling a unique topic.
+ESA is launching three dedicated exoplanet satellites, each tackling a unique topic.

-The Characterising Exoplanet Satellite, CHEOPS, will observe bright stars known to host exoplanets, in particular Earth-to-Neptune-sized planets, anywhere in the sky.
+The Characterising Exoplanet Satellite, CHEOPS, was launched in December 2019 and started operations in April 2020.
+It is observing bright stars known to host exoplanets, in particular Earth-to-Neptune-sized planets, anywhere in the sky.
 By knowing exactly where and when to look for transits, and being able to return to repeatedly observe the same targets, CHEOPS will become the most efficient instrument to study individual exoplanets.
 It will record the precise sizes of these relatively small planets and combined with mass measurements already calculated from other observatories, will enable the planet's density to be determined, and thus make a first-step characterisation of the nature of these worlds.

 CHEOPS will also identify candidates for additional study by future missions.
 For example, it will provide well-characterised targets for the international James Webb Space Telescope, which will perform further detailed studies of their atmospheres.